sreeshnair84/Ad-rah/DIGITAL_SIGNAGE_IMPLEMENTATION_CHECKLIST.md

 ---

 **Document Created**: September 6, 2025
-**Platform Version**: Adārah Digital Signage Platform™ v2.0
+**Platform Version**: Adara Screen Digital Signage Platform™ v2.0
 **Estimated Completion**: 12-16 weeks for full implementation
 **Current Status**: Phase 1 Ready to Begin

 ---

 > **🎯 COMPETITIVE EDGE**: Your platform already exceeds Xibo and Yodeck in AI moderation, RBAC, and multi-tenancy.
-Completing this checklist will establish Adārah as the most advanced digital signage platform in the market.
+Completing this checklist will establish Adara Screen as the most advanced digital signage platform in the market.